ghostdogpr/caliban/vuepress/docs/docs/schema.md

 }
 ```

-Caliban provides auto-derivation for common types such as `Int`, `String`, `List`, `Option`, etc. but you can also support your own types by providing an implicit instance of `caliban.schema.ArgBuilder`.
+Caliban provides auto-derivation for common types such as `Int`, `String`, `List`, `Option`, etc. but you can also support your own types by providing an implicit instance of `caliban.schema.ArgBuilder` that defines how incoming arguments from that types should be extracted.
+You also need a `Schema` for those types.

-Derivation for case classes works similarly to `Schema` derivation.
+Derivation of `ArgBuilder` for case classes works similarly to `Schema` derivation.
 You can use auto derivation by adding the following import:

 ```scala mdoc:silent:reset
 import caliban.schema.ArgBuilder.auto._